 Many believers struggle with obedience because of hidden fears:

-• Fear of failure
+- Fear of failure

-• Fear of embarrassment
+- Fear of embarrassment

-• Fear of financial loss
+- Fear of financial loss

-• Fear of disappointing others
+- Fear of disappointing others

-• Fear of making the “wrong” move
+- Fear of making the wrong decision

 What Happens When We Delay Obedience

-• Missed opportunities
+- Missed opportunities

-• Prolonged waiting seasons
+- Prolonged waiting seasons

-• Inner unrest and confusion
+- Inner unrest and confusion

-• Spiritual stagnation
+- Spiritual stagnation

-• Repeated lessons God has already taught
+- Repeated lessons God has already taught

-Partial obedience is still disobedience.
-And delayed obedience is often disguised as “waiting on God,” when God is actually waiting on us.
+Sometimes, delayed obedience disguises itself as “waiting on God,” when in reality God is waiting on us to move.

-1. Separate God’s Voice from Your Emotions
+1. Separate God’s Voice From Your Emotions

 Ask yourself:

-2. Obey in Steps, Not Leaps
+2. Obey in Steps, Not Giant Leaps

-Instead of asking, “How will everything work out?”
+“How will everything work out?”

-3. Count the Cost—but Trust the Outcome
+3. Count the Cost — But Trust God Anyway

 Obedience may cost:

-• Comfort
+- Comfort

-• Familiarity
+- Familiarity

-• Popularity
+- Popularity

-• Immediate security
+- Immediate security

 “Trust in the Lord with all your heart and lean not on your own understanding.” — Proverbs 3:5